A middle seat on an overnight flight to Luanda with Angola Airlines.

 If I paid attention to it, I’d most likely never go outside.

-But the good thing about bringing my anxiety along in my carry-on?
+But the good thing about bringing my extreme anxiety disorder along in my carry-on?
 I can usually leave it behind in the departure hall.

 I boarded the noisy plane, shoved my overstuffed backpack beneath the seat in front of me, fastened my seatbelt, and breathed.

 Finally.
-After years of dreaming and months of planning, I was finally heading to Mozambique and like every other time I’ve stepped on a plane, my anxiety was replaced with pure excitement.
+After years of dreaming and months of planning, I was finally heading to beautiful Mozambique and like every other time I’ve stepped on a plane, my anxiety was replaced with pure excitement.
+This country had been right at the top of my dream destinations list for as long as I could remember

-Which was then replaced with exhaustion, because it was midnight and I’d just realised I wasn’t going to be getting any sleep that night.
+My excitement was soon replaced with exhaustion, because it was midnight and I’d just realised I wasn’t going to be getting any sleep that night.

 The two men splayed out on either side of me were major armrest hoggers and the one on the right kept shifting in his seat and elbowing me in my ribs.
 The cabin lights had been dimmed, but everyone around me had switched on their reading lights, illuminating my seat until I felt like I was reclining in the midday sun.
 I pulled down my tray table, bunched my sarong into a ball and attempted to sleep, but then the person in front of me reclined their seat into my head and left me with no room.